-This annual management report of fund performance contains the financial highlights for the year ended December 31, 2014 of S Split Corp. (the "Fund").
+This annual management report of fund performance contains the financial highlights for the year ended December 31, 2015 of S Split Corp. (the "Fund").
 The annual financial statements of the Fund are attached.

-Copies of the Fund's proxy voting policies and procedures, proxy voting disclosure record and quarterly portfolio disclosure may be obtained by calling 1-800-725-7172 toll free, by writing to the Fund at Investor Relations, 121 King Street West, Suite 2600, Standard Life Centre, P.O.
-Box 113, Toronto, Ontario, M5H 3T9, or by visiting our website at www.strathbridge.com.
+Copies of the Fund's proxy voting policies and procedures, proxy voting disclosure record and quarterly portfolio disclosure may be obtained by calling 1-800-725-7172 toll free, by writing to the Fund at Investor Relations, 121 King Street West, Suite 2600, P.O.
+Box 113, Toronto, Ontario, M5H 3T9, by email at info@strathbridge.com or by visiting our website at www.strathbridge.com.
 You can also request semi-annual or annual reports at no cost by using one of the above methods.